How to respond to a Negligence Claim

-Most professionals are required to have insurance, and this should be your first port of call should a negligence claim been made against you.
+Most professionals are required to have insurance.
+This should be your first port of call should a negligence claim been made against you.

-Many insurers require that they are put on notice of disputes in certain circumstances, so it is important to ensure that you are aware of any requirements under your policy, including when you need to notify your insurer and how this can be done.
+Many insurers require that they are put on notice of disputes in certain circumstances.
+So it is important to ensure that you are aware of any requirements under your policy.
+This includes when you need to notify your insurer and how this can be done.

 If you are not sure if a particular matter falls within the requirement to notify or not, you should contact your insurer and seek guidance.
-Any further actions that you take may them need to be guided by your insurance, so do assess what the insurers position is on notification.
+Any further actions that you take, may then need to be guided by your insurance.
+Therefore do assess what the insurers position is on notification.

 If the insurer hasn’t stepped into act, may be a formal letter of claim hasn’t been issued.
 The insurers wont respond unless this a formal letter of claim has been issued.
-It is important that you are clear on exactly what is being claimed, why, and whether there are any requirements and/or deadlines.
+It is important that you are clear on exactly what is being claimed.
+For example why, and whether there are any requirements and/or deadlines.

 - What has been claimed?

 - Is this connected to services provided by anyone else?